psy0rz/zfs_autobackup/README.md

     Compression yes
 ```

-This way you can just specify smartos04
+This way you can just specify "smartos04" as host.

 Also uses compression on slow links.